Kahloyx/VDcalc/README.md

 I Out = 15mA xR1/R1+R2 = 5 mA

 If you use 10 Ohms for R1 and 20 Ohms for R2, same output current of 5 mA will be produced but increased voltage drop will be the result.

+	ToDo:
+	-Add the Current Option.
+	-Add K M G m option to calculation.
+	-Add loop for different calculation.
+	-Add Reversible calculation.
+	-Maybe also add what is the best Option depending on which resistors are available and test to find the more suitable.